pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

     (1, 2)

-The goal disjunction results in :numref:`mk-basics-lany-print` show that the logic variable
+The goal disjunction results in :ref:`mk-basics-lany-print` show that the logic variable
 \ ``q_lv``\  can be unified with either \ ``1``\  **or** \ ``2``\  under the
 two unification goals.